Tom2612/shopping-cart/README.md

 - BaaS systems (firebase in this case).

 I then decided App.js didn't need to store the whole app functionality, and so I have put it in the Shop.js component.
 App.js now controls the routes and passing authentication down to the different components.

+## 5/1/23

+Just finished adding basic user authentication.
+You can now signup, signin and logout.
+I have protected routes using a PrivateRoute component that automatically redirects you to login if a user is not present.

+Need to style these components and then work can begin on adding Firestore to the project to save a user's cart and retrieve that info. next time they login.